teambit/bit.envs/components/compilers/typescript/readme.md

  - Compiles `ts` files.
  - Emit `d.ts` files.
  - In order to see which typescript config are used, take a look at the [`tsconfig.json`](https://bit.dev/bit/envs/compilers/typescript/~code#tsconfig.json) file.
+ - `@types` dependencies aren't detected automatically.
+You can work around that by using overrides.
+Read more [here](https://docs.bit.dev/docs/component-dependencies.html#override-dependencies-in-workspace-configuration)

 ## Reconfiguring this environment